jackylee0424/shybot/README.md

 Can a [robot](http://www.youtube.com/watch?v=3PMlDidyG_I "StarTrek: Measure of a Man") _like or dislike_ a person?
 How can a robot build a relationship with its _friends_?
 Can a robot think based on its relationship with human?
 Can a robot learn in an irreversible manner?
 Shybot is here to explore these questions.
 Shybot is an emotion-driven robot like a shy creature which recognizes friends or strangers and interacts with them differently.
 We envision the Shybot project can be further developed into the "CPU" for emotion robotics.
-According to Asimov's foundamental assumptions for robots, we believe the robotics design has to intricically coupled with human-machine interaction.
+According to Asimov's foundamental assumptions for robots, we believe the robotics design has to be intricically coupled with human-machine interaction.

 [Asimov's Three Laws](http://en.wikipedia.org/wiki/Three_Laws_of_Robotics)